 Arguably the most shocking revelation was Stevie J's plan to showcase more of his music on the upcoming season.

-But don't despair, the popular couple discussed some of the Season 3 highlights.
+But don't despair, the popular couple discussed with Yahoo some of the Season 2 highlights.

-During Part 1, Stevie J aka Stebbie and Joseline offered few details about their wedding that took place before a justice of the peace.
-Joseline explained why she was not surprised that the wedding actually took place and recalled meeting the former Bad Boy Hitmen during her days as an exotic dancer.
+During Part 1, Stevie J (aka Stebbie) and Joseline offered few details about their wedding that took place before a justice of the peace.
+Joseline explained why she was not surprised that the wedding actually happened and recalled meeting the former Bad Boy Hitmen during her days as an exotic dancer.

 Joseline also opened up about the emotional "L&HHA" episode in Puerto Rico where she reflected on her troubled relationship with her mother.